pmishra912/MOBAA/README.md

 heterogeneity and advancing precision medicine research.

 ## Example Workflow Using TCGA-BRCA Data
+(This tutorial is also available as html page - https://raw.githack.com/pmishra912/MOBAA/main/vignettes/tutorial.html)

 In this tutorial, we demonstrate how to use MOBAA with a multi-omic dataset from TCGA-BRCA.
 We’ll retrieve gene expression, methylation, and